tempestrock/qmk/pst-01/README.md

 ### Building the Firmware

-There is a small script `bin/build-firmware.sh` available to build the firmware and copy the resulting `.hex` file into the `bin` directory.
+There is a small script `./bin/build-firmware.sh` available to build the firmware and copy the resulting `.hex` file into the `bin` directory.
 This way also the latest version of the firmware is stored in the Git repo.
+You can simply call the script from anywhere.

 ### IDE